Bluepaw0/Bluepaw0.github.io/_posts/2025-03-16-Day 77 Dopamine is a time killer.md

-# Day 77 Dopamin is a time killer
+# Dopamin is a time killer
 This artical writed at the next day.
 Because I have stolen a beautiful by meself.
 Things begin from a game.
 Wild sile(The mobile phone's customer terminal of LOL, maybe it's a wrong spelling.)
 I tried to play one game for relax after I made some tasks done.